 Sampling and data analysis

 Between March 2019 and February 2020, the fish were harvested from the Ganga River with the help of local fishermen.
 The fish were kept and transported in a 10% formaldehyde solution for taxonomic research.
 Freshwater Fishes of the Indian Region (Jayaram, 2010) and Inland Fishes of India and Adjacent Countries (Talwar & Jhingran, 1991) are considered classics in fish identification literature.
-Water samples were collected monthly from each sampling site to examine water quality parameters.
-PH, electrical conductivity, free CO2, dissolved oxygen, and water temperature were measured at the sample site.
+Water samples were collected monthly from each sampling site to examine water quality parameters. pH, electrical conductivity, free CO2, dissolved oxygen, and water temperature were measured at the sample site.
 A traditional mercury thermometer (Borosil) measured the water's temperature.
 The pH of the water samples was measured using a portable digital pH meter known as the HANNA.
 A portable "HANNA" digital conductivity meter was used to measure electronic conductivity.
 Free CO2 and dissolved oxygen were measured using the methodology provided by (APHA, 2012).
 Statistical analysis must play a significant role in both sampling strategy and conclusion-making.

 Simpson's Diversity Index (D) measures diversity by considering the number of species present and each species' relative abundance.